Child Trafficking Statistics

 Of the domestic minor sex trafficking survivors participating in Thorn’s national survey:

-- 70% were sold online at some point in their trafficking situation.
+- 63% were sold via the Internet at some point in their trafficking situation.

 - 62% had access to a cell phone while they were being trafficked.